Tahaasim502/CCNA-Enterprise-/Labs/readme.md

 # 🧪 Network Security & CCNA Lab Collection

-This folder contains practical lab exercises related to networking, cybersecurity, and CCNA Enterprise concepts.
-Each lab demonstrates a hands-on activity using tools like **Wireshark**, and focuses on understanding how networks function, identifying vulnerabilities, and analyzing packet data.
+This repository contains practical lab exercises focused on **networking concepts, CCNA Enterprise topics, and basic network security practices**.
+Each lab demonstrates hands-on activities on Cisco devices, Packet Tracer, or GNS3, helping you understand how networks function, configure devices, and troubleshoot common issues.

 ## 🔍 What You'll Find Here

-- **HTTP Credential Capture Lab**
-  Learn how to capture usernames and passwords sent over unencrypted HTTP traffic using Wireshark.

-- **DNS Analysis Lab** *(coming soon)*
-  Track and analyze DNS queries to understand how domain names are resolved into IP addresses.

-- **VoIP Traffic Analysis** *(optional lab)*
-  Explore Voice over IP packet structures and understand how voice communication is transmitted across a network.
+- **Lab 1: Configure, Verify, and Troubleshoot IPv4 Addresses**
+  Learn to assign IP addresses, verify connectivity, and troubleshoot addressing issues on Cisco routers.

+- **Future Labs (coming soon)**
+  - Routing and Switching configurations
+  - VLANs and Inter-VLAN Routing
+  - Basic Network Security setups

-## 🛠 Tools Used
+## 🛠 Tools & Platforms Used
+- **Cisco Packet Tracer / GNS3** – for simulating networks
-- **Wireshark** – for packet capturing and analysis
+- **Cisco IOS commands** – for configuring routers and switches
-- **Local HTTP servers / simulated login pages**
-- **Basic DNS and TCP/IP knowledge**
+- **Basic networking knowledge** – IP addressing, subnetting, routing

+## 📂 Repository Structure
+Each lab folder contains:
+- A `README.md` with objectives, instructions, and explanation
+- Router/switch configuration files (`config.txt`)
+- Screenshots or diagrams of network topology

+## 🙏 Credits
+This lab collection is inspired by and adapted from the **CCNA 101 Lab Guide** by:
+- **Paul Browning**
+- **Farai Tafa**

 ---

-Each subfolder contains:
-- A brief `README.md` with instructions and explanation
-- Screenshots or captures from the lab
-- Any relevant files or configurations used

-This is an ongoing collection and will be updated as more labs are completed.
+This repository is continuously updated as more labs are completed and new concepts are practiced.